 - The urologist removes the tumor from the bladder by scraping it out, with the intention of removing the entire tumor at one time.
 This tumor is sent to a pathologist who can determine the specific type of bladder cancer which then helps determine further treatment.

 - CT scan (and in some cases MRI) are commonly used to evaluate whether bladder cancer has spread.
 This shows great detail of the kidneys as well as lymph nodes, lung, liver, and bone (organs in which bladder cancer may spread).

-- Chest x-ray can show spread of bladder cancer to the lungs, and is often used at initial diagnosis and for follow-up appointments.
+- A chest x-ray can show the spread of bladder cancer to the lungs and is often used for initial diagnosis and for follow-up appointments.

 - Intravenous pyelograms, CT urograms, or retrograde pyelograms are procedures that are performed to determine whether cancer is present in the kidneys or kidney tubes (ureters).

 - Bone scans and PET scans are x-rays that are only used in very specific situations.

 Learn about the various treatment options for Bladder Cancer.(Read More)

 - Bladder cancer treatment is determined by how far the tumor extends into the bladder wall and the tumor type

 - Bladder cancer is divided into superficial and invasive disease

 - Treatment is determined based on whether the tumor is superficial or invasive, and whether it is low grade or high grade